-Perhaps one of the hardest decisions I’ve made as a home educating mother is the decision to let Caroline play.
+Perhaps one of the hardest decisions I’ve made as a home educating mother was the decision to let Caroline play.

 Preschool Play or Academics?

 I started off our preschool home education year with the decision to use, among several things, an inexpensive preschool curriculum from a popular homeschooling blog.
 I wanted some structure so I could feel good about what I was doing.
 It took a very short amount of time to realize that most of it was repetitive busy work.
 Caroline was thoroughly bored doing similar activities again and again.
-I abhor busy work myself.
-I cannot stand being forced to do things that don’t truly have a purpose.
-So why would I subject my child to this?
+She can’t stand busy bags.
+I abhor busy work myself so why would I subject my child to this?

 Playing Through Kindergarten?